Betsy Sheridan

 Ann Elizabeth Sheridan Le Fanu (1758– 4 January 1837) was an Anglo-Irish diarist and novelist.

-She was a daughter of Irish stage actor Thomas Sheridan and the sister of satirist Richard Brinsley Sheridan and playwright Alicia Sheridan Le Fanu.
+She was a daughter of Irish stage actor Thomas Sheridan and his wife, the novelist and playwright Frances Sheridan Chamberlaine.

+Her siblings were the satirist Richard Brinsley Sheridan, the politician Charles Francis Sheridan, and the playwright Alicia Sheridan Le Fanu.

 She married Captain Henry Le Fanu in 1791, and their daughter Alicia Le Fanu was also a writer.
+Henry was the brother of Alicia Sheridan’s husband, Joseph.

+By the 1770s, Elizabeth was transcribing her father’s educational writings, and she published her first novel in 1780.

+In 1798, she opened a day-school in Bath.

+She died in Leamington Spa in England; she left three children.